 eGA accepts a limited number of unpaid interns every year.
 The requirements are the following:

-- Interns are welcomed in the periods between 15 January – 15 June and 15 September – 15 December;
+• Preferable internship periods are between 15 January – 15 June and 15 September – 15 December;

-- Interns need to have or study for at least a Master’s degree in a subject relevant to e-governance (such as public administration, law, IT, political science, etc.);
+• Interns need to have or study for at least a Bachelor’s degree in a field relevant to e-governance or the specific objectives of the internship (e.g. public administration, law, IT, political science, etc.);

-- Interns need to be fluent in written and spoken English, any additional languages are a plus;
+• Interns need to be fluent in written and spoken English, and knowing additional languages is a plus;

 Internships are unpaid and eGA does not provide any assistance with accommodation, visa applications or any other administrative issues.
 Interns will be provided office space and access to internet.
 Working hours and exact tasks will be decided together with the intern and can vary according to the personal qualifications of the intern, ongoing projects and other matters.